Early Intervention Teams

-- An early intervention team will be made up of staff such as a psychiatrist, psychologist, community psychiatric nurses, social workers and support workers.
+- The service will have psychiatrists, psychologists, community psychiatric nurses, social workers and support workers.

-- Your GP can refer you to your local early intervention team.
-In some areas, you may be able to refer yourself or your friends or family could refer you.
+- Your GP can pass your details to your local EIP service.
+In some areas, you may be able to refer yourself.

 Need practical advice & info?
 We can help.